lejacobroy/Tidalrr/README.md

 - ✅ query Lidarr wanted list of albums and downloads them
 - ✅ Sync all user's playlists
 - ✅ package it in a docker container [Dockerhub](https://hub.docker.com/r/jacobroyquebec/tidalrr)
-- generate .pls and .m3u8 playlist files
+- ✅ generate .m3u8 playlist files
 - create and sync Plex Playlist from Tidal Playlists (using PPP)
 - create an api webserver and control center
 - Inject Tidal playlist into Spark by Devialet